-- A. The City of Prineville establishes the following policy and procedures concerning motor vehicle inventories. - 1.
-Purpose.
-The purpose of this Ordinance is to provide City of Prineville police officers (hereinafter "officer" or officers") with guidelines for determining when and how a motor vehicle inventory should be conducted. - 2.
-Policy.
+(A) Purpose.
+The purpose of this section is to provide City of Prineville police officers (hereinafter "officer" or "officers") with guidelines for determining when and how a motor vehicle inventory should be conducted.

+(B) Policy.
 A motor vehicle inventory is an administrative measure designed to protect motor vehicles and their contents while in police custody; to protect the Prineville Police Department and the City of Prineville against claims of lost, stolen, or damaged property; and to protect City of Prineville Police Department personnel and the public against injury or damaged property due to hazardous materials or substances that may be in the vehicle.
-It is the policy of the City of Prineville and the Prineville Police Department to safeguard the above property and interests and to conduct motor vehicle inventories only in accordance with the following procedures. - 3.
-Authority to Inventory.
-An authorized member of the Prineville Police Department shall conduct a motor vehicle inventory without a warrant or probable cause within the scope of this policy as an administrative procedure when: - a.
-The vehicle has been lawfully seized or impounded pursuant to the arrest of the driver; after towing the vehicle for violations or for related enforcement or safety reasons as defined by state law; or - b.
-A vehicle is being towed pursuant to ORS 809.720.
+It is the policy of the City of Prineville and the Prineville Police Department to safeguard the above property and interests and to conduct motor vehicle inventories only in accordance with the following procedures.

+(C) Authority to inventory.
+An authorized member of the Prineville Police Department shall conduct a motor vehicle inventory without a warrant or probable cause within the scope of this policy as an administrative procedure when:

+(1) The vehicle has been lawfully seized or impounded pursuant to the arrest of the driver; after towing the vehicle for violations or for related enforcement or safety reasons as defined by state law; or

+(2) A vehicle is being towed pursuant to ORS 809.720.